aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="GetConvertDocumentToImageByUrl"></a>
 # **GetConvertDocumentToImageByUrl**
-> Stream GetConvertDocumentToImageByUrl(sourceUrl, outFormat, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution)
+> AsposeStreamResponse GetConvertDocumentToImageByUrl(sourceUrl, outFormat, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution)

 Convert the HTML page from the web by its URL to the specified image format.